digipres/workbench/src/formats/profiles.md

 view(generate_extension_table(remainder_exts, null));
 ```

-So far, it seems that it is not uncommon for any reasonably large collection to have a significant number of files with genuine format extensions that are not in any registry!
+As this data comes from real collections, many of these will reflect the myriad ways file extensions are used and abused in the wild.
+Nevertheless, the findings so far seem to show that every reasonably large collection has a significant number of files with _genuine_ format extensions that are not in _any_ registry!

 This distribution of formats is important for the wider community to analyse, in order to understand how best to address the format identification problem.
 So, please get in touch if you are able to share your collections format profiles!